 10. Make the house plants shine… with banana peel!

 While you keep your home clean and tidy, don’t overlook the maintenance of these powerful air purifiers and stress busters!
 You can care for your plants effortlessly… by eating a banana, and using the peel to wipe the leaves.
 The texture and oils in banana peels serve as a mild abrasive and polish.
+Forget about creating a viral ‘banana’ artwork and put your bananas to good use.
 To complete, use a microfiber cloth to wipe away any remaining residue.

 Spring cleaning hacks